 Back to blog

-Deliverability··2 min read·WillItInbox Team
+Deliverability··3 min read·WillItInbox Team

 List-UnsubscribeRFC 8058GmailYahoo

 Since February 2024, Gmail and Yahoo require bulk senders to honor one-click unsubscribe under RFC 8058.
 The header is two lines, the endpoint is one POST, and yet a remarkable number of senders still get it wrong — usually by treating it like a mailto link with extra steps.
+If you are fixing a campaign now, run a deliverability test and compare the result with the Gmail and Yahoo sender requirements checklist.

 The two headers